Updated on 1/19/2022

 5. Establish moments of zen

-Try mindfulness and meditation techniques to help reduce stress and anxiety and keep your mind focused.
+Try mindfulness meditation techniques or other types of meditations that reduce anxiety to help reduce stress and keep your mind focused.
 This may even mean you have to carve out some alone time to get a few moments of quiet.

 Finding Ways to Connect Despite the Distance

 Loneliness and social isolation for an extended period can be the most difficult parts of cabin fever.
 It goes without saying that these feelings can have a significant negative impact on your mental and physical health — contributing to depression, sleep troubles, and even heart problems.
 While you may not be able to be physically in the room with someone safely, there are ways to connect virtually to help bridge the divide.
 Try any of the following: